Parents Responsibility for Teen Drivers

 The Florida Supreme Court in its 1920 decision of Southern Cotton Oil Co. v.
 Anderson ruled that motor vehicles are inherently dangerous and owners can be held responsible for the manner in which they are used.
 Liability can extend to anyone who uses that vehicle with the owner’s consent.

-Our Fort Myers car accident attorneys at The Garvin Law Firm are committed to fighting for the rights and best interests of those who are injured in crashes with teen drivers.
+Our car accident attorneys at The Garvin Law Firm are committed to fighting for the rights and best interests of those who are injured in teen driver accidents.

 Contact The Garvin Law Firm car accident attorneys in Fort Myers today at 239.277.0005 or online for a free case review.